What's In Blue: the Middle East

 -

-Tomorrow (23 October), the Security Council will hold its quarterly open debate on “The situation in the Middle East, including the Palestinian question”.
-The anticipated briefer is Ramiz Alakbarov, the Deputy Special Coordinator and Resident Coordinator at the Office of...
+Tomorrow afternoon (24 March), the Security Council will hold an open briefing on “The situation in the Middle East, including the Palestinian question” (MEPQ).
+At the time of writing, two briefers were expected.
+The first is Deputy Special Coordinator and...

 -

-Tomorrow morning (22 October), the Security Council will hold its monthly open briefing and closed consultations on the political and humanitarian situations in Syria.
-Deputy Special Envoy for Syria Najat Rochdi and UN Office for the Coordination of Humanitarian Affairs...
+Tomorrow morning (18 March), the Security Council will hold an open briefing on the political and humanitarian situations in Syria.
+Deputy Special Envoy for Syria Claudio Cordone and Assistant Secretary-General for Humanitarian Affairs Joyce Msuya are expected to brief.
+The...

 -